socialcloudtech/NodeJS-Play-Comparison/Play-App/README.md

 + export PATH=$PATH:/absolute/path/to/play
 + $ . .bash_profile

-Add the above line to .bash_profile and to check that the play command is available hit the following command from shell
+To check that the play command is available hit the following command from shell

-$play help
++ $play help